kylbutlr/public-chat-app/README.md

 ## Description

+Old school public chat room application, inspired by AOL's Instant Messenger (AIM).
 Register and login to a personal user account (no e-mail required), then create public chat messages that are visible for all other users.
 Also features responsive web design for cross-device compatibility.

 ## Install